Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

+This system has been used as a test case for analysing potential inversion methods because of the step-like nature of the $V_{KS}$ potential when dissociating.
+This step is due to the necessity of the density being split between the nuclei due to the Coulomb repulsion\cite{Tempel2009}.
+The non-interacting KS system would have both electrons on the model H atom due to its higher electron affinity compared to the screened Li atom if the step in the $V_{KS}$ potential was not present.

-We use $2^5=32$ grid points for each electron (which for this two-electron system is a total simulation size of $2^10 =1024$ grid points) with a grid spacing of $0.6$, which provides good agreement with the original paper, as can be seen in FIG. \ref{fig:lih_energies}.
+$c$ is an adjustable parameter that controls at which distance (and how sharply) the avoided crossing between the ground and second singlet state occurs.
+To reproduce the difference in the ionization potentials between the two nuclei, a parameter of $c=0.6$ is used.
+This produces the potential energy curves shown in figure \ref{fig:c06}.
+We use $2^5=32$ grid points for each electron (which for this two-electron system is a total simulation size of $2^{10} =1024$ grid points or $10$ qubits in first quantization) with a grid spacing of $0.6$ Bohr.
+We also show the potential energy curves for $c=2.8$ in figure \ref{fig:c28} but the analysis of the algorithm with this parameter is in the appendix in section \ref{sec:avoided}.
+This choice of small basis has reasonably good agreement with the original paper, as can be seen by comparing figure \ref{fig:lih_energies} to figure 5 of reference \citenum{Tempel2009}.

-For this demonstration, we evolve the system from $R=0.25$ to $R=4.25$ with the total time being $144$ a.u..
-This total time was selected so that the state at the end of the adiabatic evolution had an overlap with the exact ground state (with geometry $R=4.25$) greater than $0.999$.
+For the initial demonstration, we evolve the full system from $R=0.25$ to $R=4.25$ using $c=0.6$.
+This total evolution time was selected as $144$ a.u. so that the state at the end of the adiabatic evolution had an overlap with the exact ground state (with geometry $R=4.25$) greater than $0.999$.
 The time-dependant Hamiltonian is then

 where $R(t)=0.25+(4.25-0.25)S(t)$ with $S(t)$ defined in Eq. \ref{eq.sched}.